basavaraj16/CIE2/README.md

 # CIE2
-My repo name is CIE2
+My repo name is CIE2.
+This is my CIE2.